hsf-training/hsf-training-ml-gpu-webpage/_episodes/06-memory.md

 > > {: .language-python}
 > > You can then set this number as your batch size.
 > >
 > > The solution to this challenge will depend on exactly what kind of GPU you're running on.
+But in most cases you will run out of memory and see the error described above.
 > {: .solution}
 {: .challenge}

 > ## Challenge
-> The dataset we're using to train the model in this example is pretty small in terms of volume, so changing the batch size will not have a huge effect on the GPU memory usage in this case.
+> The dataset we're using to train the model in this example is pretty small in terms of volume, so small changes to a reasonable batch size (16, 32, 64 etc.) will not have a huge effect on the GPU memory usage in this case.
 However, we are using a fully-connected neural network which contains a large number of learnable parameters.
-By adding additional layers, work out how deep we can make this network before running out of GPU memory.
+By adding additional layers, work out how deep we can make this network before running out of GPU memory when using a batch size of 32.
 >
 > > ## Solution
 > >
 > > The solution to this challenge will depend on exactly what kind of GPU you're running on.
-However, typically it will happen for a network with 5 hidden layers, each containing 1000 neurons.
+However, typically it will happen for a network with 5 hidden layers, each containing 5000 neurons.
 > {: .solution}
 {: .challenge}